 For nonprofits that advocate for the overall well-being of populations and the centrality of currently marginalized groups—whether African Americans or rural Americans—to America’s future, the separate fates cultural model serves to unravel social responsibility beyond one’s family or group.
 Moreover, it negates what public health experts assert to be core tenets of population health.
 At the most obvious level, how do you campaign for childhood immunizations when anyone can opt out and become a “free rider”?

 Many nonprofits will be challenged as this model becomes more dominant in the public mind.
 Watch for it in discussions of income inequality, where even people of good will can struggle to understand how inequality negatively affects society as a whole, or, conversely, why measures to address inequality benefit us all.
 Yet, scholars show that the effects of economic segregation reverberate across society and diminish the quality of life for everyone.
-A new FrameWorks report offers strategies to overcome the separate fates model and trigger more productive ones.14 It will be especially useful in the year ahead as a way to remind people of what they already know—but might be forgetting—as a result of this election.
+A new FrameWorks report offers strategies to overcome the separate fates model and trigger more productive ones.14 It will be especially useful in the year ahead as a way to remind people of what they already know—but might be forgetting—as a result of the election.
 As one of our new reports about socioeconomically mixed neighborhoods states, “. . . we strongly recommend that communicators consistently use the value of Interdependence.
 If the field coalesces around this value and finds resonant and authentic ways of using it in communications and outreach to groups across the political spectrum, this will, over time, help shift public thinking about socioeconomic mixing away from default individualistic modes and toward a more collective and systemic perspective.”15

 As FrameWorks has observed in past research, talking about places, how they interconnect, and inequitable distribution of services across different places helps people think about solutions.
 That’s why advocates make the so-called “zip code argument” to call for better school financing, and why they use the “patchwork” metaphor to explain deficiencies in rural infrastructure.
 FrameWorks has found both these strategies to be effective.
 The separate fates model is assailable—but only if nonprofit communicators do not inadvertently reinforce it, keep their conceptual task in mind, and use frames that get to “we” rather than to “us” and “them.”

 Business Knows Best.
-Looking at the world through this model, corporations and the government are assumed to work in similar ways, but with one essential difference: corporations are understood to be inherently more efficient and effective than government, which is thought of as wasteful, inefficient, and inept.
+Looking at the world through the business knows best model, corporations and the government are assumed to work in similar ways, but with one essential difference: corporations are understood to be inherently more efficient and effective than government, which is thought of as wasteful, inefficient, and inept.
 Trump used this assumption to great advantage during the election, and much of the public bought it.
 Having made money for himself and his company, many reasoned, he could do it for the country, too—and he could do it better than those without his business experience.
 Using this model, people are unable to see different purposes for business and government.
 Indeed, Trump’s advantage as an experienced CEO made up for his lack of experience in government and measured formidably against Clinton’s decades-long track record in public service.
 Moreover, Trump’s corporate experience was understood as uniquely positioning him to solve problems and to avoid the massive inefficiencies and corruption that tend to be associated with government officials.
-As one Trump voter replied, when asked to comment on an anticipated healthcare gap after the repeal of the Affordable Care Act, “a smart businessman like Trump would [not] let that happen.”16 Finally, business executives’ lack of government experience only reinforces the purity of their motives.
+As one Trump voter replied when asked to comment on an anticipated healthcare gap after the repeal of the Affordable Care Act, “a smart businessman like Trump would [not] let that happen.”16 Finally, business executives’ lack of government experience only reinforces the purity of their motives.
 As Mitt Romney explained when he endorsed Trump nominee Betsy DeVos for secretary of education, “As a highly successful businesswoman, DeVos doesn’t need the job now, nor will she be looking for an education job later.”17 In this formula, the successful businessperson is the ultimate public servant, because his or her wealth inoculates against self-interest and corruption.

 This way of thinking is not new.
 A decade ago, FrameWorks conducted a series of studies into how Americans think about government, and found that “distinctions between public and private hold little meaning” for Americans.
 It is worth quoting from the study summary at length: